SarahYLawrence/SQLite/README.md

 Steps for Setting up:
 - Open DB Browser for SQLite
-- Create or have a database
+- Create or use a empty database

 For creating the database
 - click new database to create it

 To add the tables with the csv files
-- click file
+- click "file"
-- click import
+- click "import"
-- click table from csv file
+- click "table from csv file"
 - select csv file

+## Searching the Database